 Secondary research is also known as desk research.
 It is useful to compile and synthesise information on markets, competitors, media, brands and communications.
 Also sales, website search and traffic, sales, technology and customer trends.
-This contrasts with primary research, where customers provide data.
+This contrasts with primary research, where customers provide the data.

 That is the most insightful and useful piece of work that I’ve seen in my life.